cqsl/electron-tvmc/README.md

 }
 ```

-use jupytext to open the scripts as notebooks
+use jupytext to open the scripts as notebooks.

+The tre-tVMC method can be found on a separate GitHub: https://github.com/cqsl/tre-tVMC